seqeralabs/wave/CONFIGURATION.md

 ## Rate limit configuration

-Rate limit configuration control the limits of anonymous and authenticated users access to wave.
+Rate limit configuration controls the limits of anonymous and authenticated users' access to Wave.

 **Note**: Change these properties to tweak rate limits in wave.